The color red is a primary color and the color at the long-wavelength end of the visible spectrum.

 How to Create Warmer Shades of Red

-Pure red is a bright and warm color in itself but if you want to make it hotter, you need to make it lean more towards orange colors.
+Pure red is a bright and warm color in itself, but to make it hotter, you need to make it more orange.

 How to Create Cooler Red Shades